George Wagner IV guilty on all charges in Rhoden family massacre

 The night of April 21 and the morning of April 22, 2016, eight members of the Rhoden family were fatally shot — most more than once and while they were sleeping.
 They included Christopher Rhoden Sr., 40; Dana Rhoden, 37; Clarence “Frankie” Rhoden, 20; Hanna Rhoden, 19; Christopher Rhoden Jr., 16; Hannah Gilley, 20; Kenneth Rhoden, 44; and Gary Rhoden, 38.

-Ohio Gov. Mike Dewine, then serving as attorney general, announced the arrests of George IV, Jake, Angela, and father George “Billy” Wagner III in November 2018 — more than two years after the Rhodens were first found dead across four Pike County homes and an investigation subsequently began.
+Ohio Gov. Mike DeWine, then serving as attorney general, announced the arrests of George IV, Jake, Angela, and father George “Billy” Wagner III in November 2018 — more than two years after the Rhodens were first found dead across four Pike County homes and an investigation subsequently began.
+At the time, DeWine said all four would face the death penalty.

+DeWine said in a Wednesday evening press conference in Columbus he had remained convinced the state would eventually solve the case — even through what he said was one of the most “complicated” and “lengthy” investigations in state history for the Ohio Bureau of Criminal Investigation.

+“I always believed that we would find the truth, and I always believed that there would be justice,” DeWine said.

+At a press conference in Pike County, prosecutors thanked the victims’ family and the various law enforcement agencies that pitched in.
+Pike County Prosecutor Rob Junk, at times through tears, said the county could not have solved the case and brought it to trial without the resources that came from around the state.

+“We are a poor county.
+We are still a poor county.
+But we’ve got a lot of good people here,” Junk said.
+“There was no way we would have been able to do this alone.
+No way at all.
+I just can’t thank everybody enough.”

-The motive behind the massacre stemmed from a custody battle between Jake and Hanna over their daughter, prosecutors said.
+All four Wagners initially entered not-guilty pleas.
+The motive behind the massacre stemmed from a custody battle between Jake and Hanna over their daughter, according to prosecutors.

 But Jake and Angela have since switched their pleas to guilty, striking a deal where prosecutors would not seek the death penalty if Jake and Angela also testified against George IV and Billy.
 Jake pleaded guilty to all charges in April 2021, and Angela pleaded guilty to 14 charges — excluding the murder charges — in September 2021.